 Student SGH's latest blog post has prompted me to respond.
 And so (at last!)
 I'm publishing a post that I've been putting off writing for several days – a post about procrastination and attention deficit.

-It occurred to me that one reason I find completing tasks difficult - particularly when I'm not facing any external deadline - is that my mind tends to wonder off to something more interesting, more curious, more affecting.
+It occurred to me that one reason I find completing tasks difficult – particularly when I'm not facing any external deadline – is that my mind tends to wander off to something more interesting, more curious, more affecting.
 Then off I go, at a tangent.
 [Since starting to write this I've been distracted by a dozen small tasks, each getting in my way.]

-It's this trait that I wanted to write about, in particular when combined with certain traits found along the autism spectrum, namely nerdish RRBI (repetitive and restricted behaviours and interests)
+It's this trait that I wanted to write about, in particular when combined with certain traits found along the autism spectrum, namely nerdish RRBI (repetitive and restricted behaviours and interests).

-As I've written before, I believe that most of us live our lives affected to a certain degree by one psychiatric spectrum or another, whether it's autism/Asperger's, ADHD, obsessive-compulsive disorder, depression, bipolar disorder, narcissism, schizophrenia etc - in most cases well below the threshold for diagnosis.
-And these traits can co-exist - two or more, at low levels, low enough not to be picked up by the casual observer - or indeed, even by the subject.
-[This case shows how difficult it is even for healthcare specialists to spot the symptoms in themselves.
+As I've written before, I believe that most of us live our lives affected to a certain degree by one psychiatric spectrum or another, whether it's autism/Asperger's, ADHD, obsessive-compulsive disorder, depression, bipolar disorder, narcissism, schizophrenia etc – in most cases well below the threshold for diagnosis.
+And these traits can co-exist – two or more, at low levels, low enough not to be picked up by the casual observer - or indeed, even by the subject.
+[This case shows how difficult it is even for healthcare specialists to spot the symptoms in themselves.]

 Looking at my life, my education, my career, my personal life, I can now look back and identify how my inability to focus has held me back from reaching my own internally-set goals and ambitions.
 However, having said that, to balance it out, the RRBI has been helpful in narrowing down fields of interest.

-And here I return to great question I've often asked, regarding specialists vs. generalists, the former being more likely to be on the autism spectrum, the latter having a degree of attention deficit.
-My father used to tell me off as a child for trzymanie zbyt wielu srok za ogon - literally, holding too many magpies by the tail - rather than focusing on, and completing, one task.
+And here I return to the great question I've often asked, regarding specialists vs. generalists, the former being more likely to be on the autism spectrum, the latter having a degree of attention deficit.
+My father used to tell me off as a child for trzymanie zbyt wielu srok za ogon – literally, holding too many magpies by the tail – rather than focusing on, and completing, one task.

 So the two tendencies - one being the pursuit of specific and narrow areas of interest, the other being a tendency to lose focus and wander off – lead to my main characteristic – inconsistency.
 Straying between "That was really good!" and "That was crap."